Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: Connections to transducers

 By definition of the function $f_{A}$, the block $d:= y_{i-k}y_{i-k+1}\ldots y_{i-1}$ of $y$ satisfies $dy_i$ is precisely equal to ${\lambda_A(\rev{bx_i}, q_{{c}})}$.
 Once more, by definition, $z_i = \lambda_B(y_i,p_{{d}})$ and since $y_i=\lambda_{A}(x_i, q_{{b'}})$, $z_i = \lambda_{A\ast B}(x_i,(q_{{b'}}, p_{{d}}))$ as well.
 However, the state of $A\ast B$ forced by ${a}$ is precisely $(q_{{b'}}, p_{{d}})$, and so we conclude that $t_i = \lambda_{A\ast B}(x_i,(q_{b'}, p_{d})) = z_i$.
 Since $i$ and $x$ were arbitrarily chosen, $t=z$ and $f_{A} \circ f_{B} = f_{A\ast B}$. \end{proof}

 \begin{cor} The monoid $F_{\infty}(X_{n})$ is isomorphic to $\spn{n}$. \end{cor}

 Let $\shn{n}$ be the submonoid of $\spn{n}$ consisting of those elements $P\in\mathcal{P}_n$ all of whose states are homeomorphism states.
 Set $\hn{n}$ to be the largest inverse closed subset of $\shn{n}$ (where we take the automata theoretic inverse in this case).
 Observe that $\hn{n}$ is a group and by Proposition~\ref{prop:homomorphismfromPntoFinfinitiy} the automata theoretic inverse of $\hn{n}$ coincides with its inverse in $\spn{n}$ as a map of $\xnz$.
-Thus, $\hn{n}$, as a set, is precisely the set of ($\omega$-equivalence classes of) core, synchronous, invertible, bi-synchronizing transducers.
-It is a result in \cite{AutGnr} that $\hn{n}$ is isomorphic to a subgroup of $\out{G_{n,r}}$.
+Thus, $\hn{n}$, as a set, is precisely the set of core, synchronous, invertible, minimal, bi-synchronizing transducers.
+It is a result in \cite{AutGnr} that $\hn{n}$ is isomorphic to a subgroup of $\out{G_{n,1}}$ which in turn is a subgroup of $\out{G_{n,r}}$ for all $1\leq r<n$.
 We further remark that right permutive maps $f \in F(X_n, m)$ give rise to transducers $T_{f}$ which are elements of $\shn{n}$.
 By Theorem~\ref{t:hed2} we therefore have the following corollary:

 \begin{theorem} $RF_{\infty} \cong \shn{n}$ and $Aut(\xnN, \shift{n}) \cong \mathcal{H}_n$.
 Thus $Aut(\xnN, \shift{n})$ is isomorphic to a subgroup of $\out{G_{n,r}}$. \end{theorem}